Making homemade chicken stock is the number one thing you can do to make healthier food. It also saves a lot of money.

 Why make homemade chicken stock?
 Three reasons: flavor, nutrition and economy.

-Traditionally, our food was always flavored with stock — beef stock, fish stock or poultry stock.
-By adding stock to your meals, you will naturally enhance the flavor without the toxic additives.
+Traditionally, our food was always flavored with bone broth, also known as stock — beef stock, fish stock or poultry stock.
+By adding bone broth to your meals, you will naturally enhance the flavor without the toxic additives.

 For those with digestive ails and food allergies and intolerances, bone broth is the very best thing you can to do help heal your gut.

 3. Economy: Chicken Stock Helps You Stretch Your Food Dollar

 Another reason to make your own stock is it saves money!